-The Nominating Committee is the standing committee of the Board of Directors responsible for recommending to the Board of Directors the slate of Director nominees for election by shareholders.
-The Board of Directors reviews and, as appropriate, approves all Director nominees prior to annual proxy material preparation.
-If a Director leaves the Board of Directors prior to the expiration of his or her term, the Board of Directors may elect another Director to fill such vacancy for the unexpired term of his or her predecessor.
+The Nominating and Governance Committee is the standing committee of the Board responsible for recommending to the Board the slate of Director nominees for election by shareholders.
+The Board reviews and, as appropriate, approves all Director nominees prior to annual proxy material preparation.
+If a Director leaves the Board prior to the expiration of his or her term, the Board may elect another Director to fill such vacancy for the unexpired term of his or her predecessor.

-The Nominating Committee determines the required selection criteria and qualifications of Director nominees based upon the needs of the Company at the time nominees are considered.
-Minimum criteria for Director nominees are set forth in the Corporate Governance Guidelines, as well as in the charter of the Nominating Committee (the "Nominating Committee Charter").
+The Nominating and Governance Committee determines the required selection criteria and qualifications of Director nominees based upon the needs of the Company at the time nominees are considered.
+See also "Board Diversity" disclosure below.
+Minimum criteria for Director nominees are set forth in the Corporate Governance Guidelines, as well as in the charter of the Nominating and Governance Committee (the "Nominating and Governance Committee Charter").
 A candidate must possess the ability to apply good business judgment and must be in a position to properly exercise his or her duties of loyalty and care.
 Candidates should also exhibit proven leadership capabilities, integrity and experience with a high level of responsibility within their chosen fields, and have the ability to quickly understand complex principles of business, finance, and utility regulation.
 Candidates with potential conflicts of interest or who do not meet independence criteria will be identified and disqualified.
-The Nominating Committee will consider nominees identified by the Committee, by other members of the Board, by shareholders, or through other sources.
-When current Board members are considered for nomination for reelection, the Nominating Committee also takes into consideration their prior Board contributions, performance and meeting attendance records.
+The Nominating and Governance Committee will consider nominees identified by the Committee, by other members of the Board, by shareholders, or through other sources.
+When current Board members are considered for nomination for reelection, the Nominating and Governance Committee also takes into consideration their prior Board contributions, performance and meeting attendance records.

-The Nominating Committee conducts a process of making a preliminary assessment of each proposed nominee based upon the resume and biographical information, an indication of the individual's willingness to serve and other background information.
+The Nominating and Governance Committee conducts a process of making a preliminary assessment of each proposed nominee based upon the resume and biographical information, an indication of the individual's willingness to serve and other background information.
 This information is evaluated against the criteria set forth above as well as the specific needs of the Company at that time.
 Based upon a preliminary assessment of the candidate(s), those who appear best suited to meet the needs of the Company may be invited to participate in a series of interviews, which are used for further evaluation.
-On the basis of information collected during this process, the Nominating Committee determines which nominee(s) to recommend to the Board to submit for election at the next annual meeting.
-The Nominating Committee uses the same process for evaluating all nominees, regardless of the source of the nomination.
+On the basis of information collected during this process, the Nominating and Governance Committee determines which nominee(s) to recommend to the Board to submit for election at the next Annual Meeting.
+The Nominating and Governance Committee uses the same process for evaluating all nominees, regardless of the source of the nomination.